-Standards Evid ence or Comments 2.1.1 Facilities, including facilities where external placements are undertaken, are fit for their educational and research purposes, and Capacity planning and electronic entry requirements ensures that relevant numbers are available at all times and are consistent with building regulations.
+Standards Eviden Evidence or Comments 2.1.1 Facilities, including facilities where external placements are undertaken, are fit for their educational and relevan Capacity planning and electronic entry requirements ensures that relevant numbers are available at all times and are consistent with building regulations.
 All facilities are fit for purpose.
-No external placements are undertaken. accommodate the numbers and educational and research activities of the students and for o e T2 2020 (onset of the pandemic), lecture nline classes.
-Capacity is no longer an issucity has been maintained. • staff who use them.
-The feedback on Q8 on the most recent SFU data (T3, 2022) suggests the availability and good use of current eLearning technologies - T3 2022 Survey Questions BACC МВА Q8 The lecturer used e-learning resources eg smartboard moodle in a way that aided learning in the subject 4.29 4.20 4.30 The feedback from Q1 Staff survey (T1, 2021 through to T3, 2022) suggests high satisfaction levels with the tools and resources available for effective teaching - 01 Survey Questions T1 2021 T2 2021 You are provided with the tools and resources to do your ob well 4.27 4.52 T3 2021 4.38 T3 2022 4.45 4.63 educ Dece QSA approved the UBSS premises (all three cation and research purposes by way of a pember 2015.
-Facilities for the disabled have and development updates are sent to TEQ hysical e been a site ins added s pection in ince that
+No external placements are undertaken. research purposes, and accommodate the numbers and educational and research activities of the students and staff who use them. for onling capacit Since T2 2020 (onset of the pandemic), lecture studios are being used for online classes.
+Capacity is no longer an issue and the CRICOS capacity has been maintained.
+As we return to F2F these issues become important again - and will be managed carefully.
+The feedback on Q8 on the most recent SFU data (T2, 2023) suggests the availability and good use of current eLearning technologies - T2 2023 Survey Qu uestions BBUS BACC МВА Q8 The lecturer used e-learning resources eg smartboard moodle in a way that aided learning in the subject 4.48 4.38 4.46 The feedback from Q1 Staff survey (T3, 2020 through to T2, 2023) suggests high satisfaction levels with the tools and resources available for effective teaching - T3 2020 T1 2021 T2 2021 T3 2021 T1 2022 T2 2022 T3 2022 T1 2023 T2 2023 4.00 4.27 4.52 4.38 4.30 4.45 4.63 4.74 4.32 educati on and since that n purpos ses.
+Fac ilities fo r the dis abled h r ave bee EQSA a